matthewhudson/docs.storyscript.io/storyscript/intro/README.md

 ![stackup](./stackup.png)

-> Storyscript amplifies the developer to build robust, scalable backend applications in a fraction of the time by focusing on what matters most: the story of data, *everything else is noise*.

-## Storyscript Cloud

-In addition to providing a new top-level programming language, we are also providing a hosted solution for running your stories in the cloud: [Storyscript Cloud](https://storyscript.io/).

-We are currently in a closed beta.

 ## Why Storyscript?

 The developer dream is to build software like Legos; writing code as a story of data between well orchestrated services with the least amount of boilerplate and complexity.